IELTS writing task 2 sample answer

 IELTS Writing task sample answers

-Some people are of the opinion that modern technology is on its way to create a single world culture.
+Some people think that modern technology is on its way to create a single world culture.
 Do you support this idea?

 Technology has come up a long way and a mere glance at all the technological advancements that are taking place every day does pay appropriate homage to that notion.
 It is affecting our lives in ways previously unmatched and unimaginable and I strongly agree with the statement that modern technology is creating a single world culture.
 Modern technology like computers and the internet is bringing people together and making the world smaller.